Facilitating Thought Leadership

-Cate Goebel works closely with the Dean to advance the Division’s research priorities and initiatives and leads a team of research development professionals who work with faculty across the Division of the Social Sciences, Harris School of Public Policy, and the School of Social Service Administration to maximize research productivity and impact.
+Cate Goebel works closely with the Dean to advance the Division’s research priorities and initiatives and leads a team of research development professionals who work with faculty across the Division of the Social Sciences, Harris School of Public Policy, and the Crown Family School of Social Work, Policy, and Practice to maximize research productivity and impact.
 Goebel also oversees the Social Science Research Center (SSRC), a research accelerator space that supports an evolving portfolio of sponsored research projects, offers a competitive seed-grant program for SSD faculty, and provides programming for faculty and graduate student researchers related to social research resources and methodologies.
-Goebel has a nearly 20 years of experience securing extramural support for research and programs, and a broad range of non-profit management experience, having worked previously for the Field Museum, a cancer research organization, and Barnard College.
+Goebel has nearly 20 years of experience securing extramural support for research and programs, and a broad range of non-profit management experience, having worked previously for the Field Museum, a cancer research organization, and Barnard College.
 She holds degrees from the University of Chicago and Columbia University.

 Isobel is a PhD student in the Department of Psychology at the University of Chicago.
 Prior to her time at UChicago, Isobel received a Master’s in Developmental Psychology from Cornell University and a Bachelor’s in Cognitive Science from Brown University.
 At Brown, Isobel discovered an interest in science communication while serving as a writer and then editor of the Science, Research and Technology section of the Brown Daily Herald.
 Building on this interest, Isobel served as the Department of Psychology’s Science Writer at Cornell.
 Isobel is passionate about the effective communication of research to broad audiences and excited to be in this new role.